An Intro to TEPP & TAP

 How TAP Works

-TAP pays for the first $100 co-pay amount, if you're determined to be financially eligible or have difficulty hearing.
+TAP pays for the first $100 co-pay amount, if you're determined to be financially eligible and have difficulty hearing.
 The TAP application requires additional information submitted with your application.
 View the requirements by clicking the "Info on TAP" button below.

 Wisconsin residents with deafness, hearing impairment, speech impairment, mobility, and motion impairment are eligible for TEPP; the program is available to individuals regardless of age or income!